Reiner Knizia

-Reiner Knizia (/de/) is a prolific German-style board game designer.
-He was born in West Germany in 1957 and earned a doctorate in Mathematics from the University of Ulm before designing games full time.
+Reiner Knizia (/de/; born 16 November 1957) is a German-style board game designer.
+He was born in West Germany and earned a doctorate in mathematics from the University of Ulm before designing games full-time.
 He is frequently included on lists of the greatest game designers of all time.

 Many of his hundreds of designs are considered modern classics, and many have won or been nominated for significant gaming awards, including the Spiel des Jahres and the Deutscher Spiele Preis.
 His notable designs include Amun-Re, Blue Moon City, Ingenious, Keltis, Lord of the Rings, Medici, Modern Art, Ra, Taj Mahal, Tigris and Euphrates, and Through the Desert.
 Many of his designs incorporate mathematical principles, such as his repeated use of auction mechanics.

 Early life and education

 Knizia was born in Illertissen, West Germany, in 1957.
 During his childhood, the small town of Illertissen offered only limited access to boardgames (the only place that sold games was the local barbershop, which had a limited selection).
 He played Monopoly, which had an impact mainly because the paper money allowed other forms of creativity, such as game design.
 Because of the limited selection of games in his hometown, at age 8 or 9 he began designing games of his own based on themes he found interesting, such as racing and castles, to play with friends.
 In one childhood design, a board used a fantasy map of spaces on which knights moved to attack pieces of the other player and occupy their castle.
 As a teenager, he developed an international-themed wargame, and in his twenties he self-published a play-by-mail magazine where readers would send moves which would be announced in new issues.

 He later gained a Master of Science degree from Syracuse University in the United States and a doctorate in Mathematics from the University of Ulm in Germany.
 He went on to manage a two-billion-dollar mortgage services company in the United Kingdom, from which he was able to retire at age 40.
 He published many magazine-based games while writing for Spielbox (a German games magazine), and began having success publishing boxed games in the 1990s, with two games themed around digging for gold.
 Goldrausch was centered around the California Gold Rush, and Digging was themed about avoiding bandits while mining for gold.